drampas/cms/CloudAssessment.md

 of requests,and so we don't need to manage scaling.

-Next we would use API Gateway(AWS) which allows us to secure and monitor our application and also makes it easier for our spring boot application to be deployed in Lambda by converting Lambda events into HTTP requests.
+Next we would use API Gateway(AWS) which allows us to secure and monitor our application and also makes it easier for our spring boot application to be deployed in Lambda.
 API Gateway can also handle authentication and authorization for our application with built-in mechanisms like IAM,Amazon Cognito User Pools and Lambda Authorizers.In our case we would use Amazon Cognito User Pools that manages authentication and authorization using JWT (JSON Web Tokens).When it comes to monitoring,